shivaHanchate/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like developement mode (which also enables features like hot reloading when you make a file change).

-please add API key, token, board_id, todo_list_id, doing_list_id and done_list_id variables to .env to match your Trello details.
+Please add API key, token, board_id, todo_list_id, doing_list_id and done_list_id variables to .env to match your Trello details.

+Please add API key, token, board_id, todo_list_id, doing_list_id and done_list_id variables to .env.test beforerunning the test.

+Please download and copy geckodriver.exe into DEVOPS-COURSE-STARTER folder.

+test_view_model.py  - This is the unit test written as part of the TDD(Part1 Step 2 & 3) to add functionality to view model. test_trello_app.py - This is integration tests test_app.py - This is to test written to test end to end testing.

 When running `setup.sh`, the `.env.template` file will be copied to `.env` if the latter does not exist.